keano-robinson/react-star-rating/README.md

      - The inactive color of the icon (grey)
      - The number of discrete divisions of the icon (4 divisions by default, indicating that the user can adjust ratings in increments of 0.25)

-    This is used to override the default value of StarComponent to the new 'star' icon, a baseball icon.
+    This is used to override the default value of StarComponent to the new 'star' icon, a planet icon.
 */

 const Planet = makeStar({icon: IoMdPlanet, activeColor: "red", size: {value:"50", unit:"px"}, numberOfDivisions: 4});